logo

 Create a service file

-sudo tee /etc/systemd/system/gaiad.service > /dev/null <<EOF [Unit] Description=cosmos_node After=network.target [Service] User=$USER Type=simple ExecStart=$(which gaiad) start --home $HOME/.gaia Restart=on-failure LimitNOFILE=65535 [Install] WantedBy=multi-user.target EOF
+sudo tee /etc/systemd/system/gaiad.service > /dev/null <<EOF [Unit] Description=cosmos node After=network-online.target [Service] User=$USER WorkingDirectory=$HOME/.gaia ExecStart=$(which gaiad) start --home $HOME/.gaia Restart=on-failure RestartSec=5 LimitNOFILE=65535 [Install] WantedBy=multi-user.target EOF

 Start the node